NEWBuild your personal Plan B Strategy — top 5 countries ranked for YOU, visa + tax + 90-day planTry it

 Central Europe's hidden gem — EU access, stunning nature, and living costs half of Vienna just 60 km away.
 EU & Eurozone at emerging-market prices, Spectacular nature within easy reach, Europe's most connected small country are among the top reasons expats choose Slovakia.
 See our complete guide for visa options, cost of living, healthcare, and more.

-Get the latest visa updates, cost-of-living data, and expat stories from Slovakia straight to your inbox.
+Visa updates, cost-of-living shifts, and real expat stories from Slovakia — straight to your inbox.